How liftstack works

 - Which variants to include

-- Your primary metric (open rate, click rate, conversion rate, or revenue per exposure)
+- Your channel and primary metric (open rate, click rate, conversion rate, tap rate, or revenue per exposure)

 - Custom conversion goals (optional): choose which platform events count as conversions